MShekow/azure-pipelines-k8s-agent-scaler/README.md

 # azure-pipelines-k8s-agent-scaler

-A Kubernetes operator that provisions ephemeral _Pods_ that run Azure DevOps Pipelines agents, as well as other side containers.
+A Kubernetes operator that provisions ephemeral _Pods_ that run Azure DevOps Pipelines agents, as well as other sidecar containers.

 This operator is written in Go, based on [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 We